-2.2.5.
+2.2.4.
 FULL PROPOSAL EVALUATION: PHYSICAL PANEL MEETING

 If sanitary conditions allow, BELSPO will organise a physical Panel meeting.
-Otherwise, virtual panels will be held
+Otherwise, virtual panels will be held.

-The Panel will be composed of experts having the broadest possible expertise on the subjects addressed in the Call within the dedicated Pillar.
-These will have not participated to the remote evaluation in the Call3, but will be the same who evaluated the Pre-proposals.
+The Panel will be composed of experts having the broadest possible expertise on the subjects addressed in the Call.
+These will have not participated to the remote evaluation in the Call2.
 The number of experts in the Panel will depend on the topics and expertise that need to be covered.